Building a High-Level Creative Strategy: How to Brief Your Creatives for Designers

 Integrating Marketing Frameworks into Creative Production

 When constructing creative, it's not just about aesthetics.
 A well-constructed brief incorporates marketing frameworks like PAS (Problem-Agitate-Solution) or AIDA (Attention-Interest-Desire-Action).
 These frameworks help structure creative in a way that grabs attention, holds interest, and drives action.
-Whether it’s a static image or a video ad, having these elements in mind during creative production ensures we’re not just making something that looks good — we’re making something that converts.
+Whether it’s a static image ad or a video ad, having these elements in mind during creative production ensures we’re not just making something that looks good — we’re making something that converts.

 For example, in a creative targeting a specific pain point, we might follow the PAS model: identify the problem, agitate it by emphasizing the frustration or difficulty it causes, and then present the solution — the client’s product or service.